 Nature exploration is a vital aspect of our camp culture.
 When we're fishing or ponding, campers get to interact with the environment in a whole new way.
+Fishing poles allow campers an opportunity to get up close with fish that live in our ponds.
+We teach catch and release as a way to show respect to nature while engaging with it to learn.

 We are surrounded by it and we also engage with it!
-Nature exploration is at the core of Hale's mission, and we instill a deep respect for nature in all of our campers.
+Nature education and exploration is at the core of Hale's mission, and we instill a deep respect for nature in all of our campers.

 Archery: